pulanski/r2db2/lib/network/PROTOCOL.md

 4. **Enhanced Error Reportingg and Diagnostics**: More detailed error reporting in the `ErrorResponse` to aid in client-side diagnostics and troubleshooting.

 ## Future Enhancements

-- **Compression**: Implement data compression in the protocol for more efficient use of bandwidth, especially beneficial for large data transfers.

 - **Load Balancing and Failover**: Support for load balancing and automatic failover to enhance availability and performance.